Filing Your Change of Address (Form AR-11) with USCIS? Here is what to do.

-Errors in filing Form AR-11 can lead to deportation.
+Forgetting to file, or making errors when filing your change of address Form AR-11 with USCIS can lead to deportation.
 We have seen clients who say, “we did everything right, how can a change of address form lead to deportation?”

 Still we have to step in because they are facing removal.

 Here is what you need to know about filing your change of address form.

 What is Form AR-11 and how can it lead to removal (deportation)?